Hidden Attractions in Izu (Izu Peninsula)

 Western Izu (NIshi Izu Area)

 The area C has lovely little beaches along the rias coastline, having Bonsai-like tiny islands covered with pine trees.
-From the headlands there, it allows visitors to enjoy a distant view of Mt.Fuji or the sun set across the water on a clear, sunny day.
-Since the public transport available in this area is only buses, much less people visit this area compared to the area A. In addition, there are many inns (Minshuku) which offer a hot spring and a fresh seafood dinner and breakfast at very reasonable rates.Read more
+Since the public transport available in this area is only buses, much fewer people visit this area compared to the area A.

 Southen Izu (Minami Izu Area)